paul-chunwong/REX_2022_Facial_Expression/README.md

 Tasks for upcoming week:
 - Have meeting in the weekend to finalize the literature review.
 - Research topic: Can we use online pictures and videos to detect early symptoms of motor disorders in patients?
-- Research topic: Can we compare the accuracy with facial expression recognition in normal people, and use it as an indicator of the risk first?
+- Approach: Can we compare the accuracy with facial expression recognition in normal people, and use it as an indicator of the risk first?
 - Provide research literature review, will need to submit it to REX on next week.
 - Find out the limitation of the current research.